Moneris/eCommerce-GooglePay-SDK/README.md

 ```
 ## Version Information

+### Version 1.3.0

+- Removed logging of requestXML for security
+- Provided toXML() method in MonerisHttpsPost class to obtain request XML for debugging purpose

 ### Version 1.2.0

-Bug fix for GooglePay Preauth transaction
+- Bug fix for GooglePay Preauth transaction

 ### Version 1.1.0

-Add INTERAC support for GooglePay
+- Add INTERAC support for GooglePay

 ### Version 1.0.0

-Basic Google Pay™ Android™ Integration with Moneris® as the payment gateway.
+- Basic Google Pay™ Android™ Integration with Moneris® as the payment gateway.